redis-developer/banking-on-redis/docs/02-STREAMS.md

 ...snip...
 ```

-Repeat until you're read the entire stream.
+Repeat until you've read the entire stream.

 ## Waiting for Events ##

 One of the nice things about Streams is that they can make nifty queues.
 Redis will allow us to read from a Stream and will BLOCK until something new arrives.
 If there's something there, it returns immediately.
 If not, it waits a bit to find out.

-Note that blocking commands doen't work with the workbench in RedisInsight.
+Note that blocking commands don't work with the workbench in RedisInsight.
 So, you'll need to use the link labeled `>_CLI` in the bottom left which gives more of a command-line feel.
 So, click on that and let's try a blocking command against data that is already there:

 ```bash
 127.0.0.1:6379> XREAD BLOCK 60000 COUNT 1 STREAMS exercise:transactions 0-0